 Many of the Boxers who end up in shelters and rescue facilities come from puppy mills, or are adopted by people who simply aren’t suited to the breed – in other words, there are no bad Boxers, just bad (or inept) Boxer owners.
 If you’re not sure that your lifestyle is suited to the breed or if you’re not sure you’re buying from a good kennel, back off.
 This isn’t a decision that you can make and then say, “Oh, well, I changed my mind.”
 It’s a forever choice, and you need to be sure that you’re up to it.

 You’re not just renting a Boxer, you’re adopting one.
 So, make sure you really do want to adopt.
 Changing your mind later on is unfair to the dog.

 I can’t imagine my life without Janice and Leroy.
 They are the most wonderful dogs in the world, and I’m grateful every day that they came into my life.
 But I’d be lying to you if I didn’t say that deciding whether or not to adopt those Boxer lap dogs was easy.
 I thought long and hard before bringing them home – I wanted to be sure that I was really ready for two rambunctious dogs.
 I wanted to be sure that the dogs were right for me, and that I was right for them.

 How did I finally make the decision?

+My answer was “Yes, if I don’t take these dogs, I will be sorry later,” and I proceeded accordingly.
 It might not be that easy for you.
 If it is, great!
 If it’s not, though, think long and hard.
 Boxers are not disposable.
 If you’re not sure that you’re ready for a Boxer, it might be best to pull back, regroup, and think a little more.